Where Can You Find Scrap Metal?

 Now It’s Time To Find A Scrap Yard

-When you have collected your scrap metals and sorted them properly, you now have to find the best scrap yard in the area to bring your materials to.
-Shopping for the best scrap prices in the area can be hard, but with the iScrap App you can check prices online and report any scrap prices you’ve received.
-When looking for a scrap yard, you want to check out the best prices and also how close they are.
-Also keep in mind some scrap yards may buy certain materials and not others.
+Once you have properly collected and sorted your scrap metals, you must find the best scrap yard to bring your materials to.
+Shopping for the best scrap prices in the area can be hard, but with the iScrap App, you can check prices online and report any scrap prices you’ve received.
+When looking for a scrap yard, you want to check out the best prices and how close they are.
+Also, remember that some scrap yards may buy certain materials and not others.
 So make sure you ask what metals they accept and if you can bring yours in.

 Use the iScrap App to find the closest scrap yards and search for local scrap prices in your area.